Dianel555/paper-search-mcp-nodejs/README.md

 ✅ Supported | ❌ Not supported | 🟡 Optional | ✅* Open Access only

 > **Note**: Wiley TDM API does not support keyword search.
 Use `search_crossref` to find Wiley articles, then use `download_paper` with `platform="wiley"` to download PDFs by DOI.

+## ⚖️ Compliance & Ethical Use (Sci-Hub / Google Scholar)

+This project includes integrations that may have **legal, contractual (ToS), and ethical** constraints.
+You are responsible for ensuring your usage complies with applicable laws, institutional policies, and third‑party terms.

+- **Sci-Hub**: May provide access to copyrighted works without authorization in many jurisdictions.
+Use only when you have the legal right to access the content (e.g., open access, author‑provided copies, or licensed institutional access).
+- **Google Scholar**: This integration relies on automated fetching/parsing and may violate Google's Terms of Service or trigger blocking/rate limits.
+Prefer official APIs or metadata sources (e.g., Crossref, Semantic Scholar) when ToS compliance is required.

 ## 🚀 Quick Start